 - Getting ready for a herding trial.

-Each chapter on training includes dealing with specific problems that may arise, from lack of interest to aggression toward livestock.
+Each chapter on training includes suggestions for dealing with specific problems that may arise, from lack of interest to aggression toward livestock.

 Along the way, you as a handler will progressively build expertise with new insights on reading both your dog and your livestock.
 Chapters on basic dog and livestock care are included, as are chapters on different livestock breeds: